Robert Caro: Legacy

-Due to Caro's work ethic and voluminous work several authors have been compared to him and labelled as "Caro-esque", "Caro-like" or "in the Caro mold" for their own extensive research, such as Renata Adler, Taylor Branch, Douglas Brinkley, David Garrow, Garrett Graff, Gerard Henderson, Jason Horowitz, Francis Jennings, Robert G. Kaiser, David Paul Kuhn, Roland Lazenby, David Maraniss, David McCullough, Charles Moore, Edmund Morris, Roger Morris, David Nasaw, Richard Neustadt, Les and Tamara Payne, Rick Perlstein, Steven Pressfield, Michael Shnayerson, Lytton Strachey, Julia E. Sweig, William T. Vollmann, Mark Lewisohn, and the Democratic Congressional Campaign Committee's Research Department.
+Due to Caro's work ethic and voluminous work several authors have been compared to him and labelled as "Caro-esque", "Caro-like" or "in the Caro mold" for their own extensive research.
+These include Renata Adler, Taylor Branch, David Garrow, Garrett Graff, Gerard Henderson, Jason Horowitz, Francis Jennings, Robert G. Kaiser, David Paul Kuhn, Roland Lazenby, David Maraniss, David McCullough, Charles Moore, Edmund Morris, Roger Morris, David Nasaw, Richard Neustadt, Les and Tamara Payne, Steven Pressfield, Michael Shnayerson, Lytton Strachey, Julia E. Sweig, William T. Vollmann, Mark Lewisohn, and the Democratic Congressional Campaign Committee's Research Department.

-In 2011, his alma mater, Horace Mann School, commenced awarding the Robert Caro '53 Prize for Literary Excellence in the Writing of History at a ceremony held annually at the head of school's home.
-In 2017 the school named a classroom at Tillinghast Hall "Robert A. Caro '53 History Classroom" to which Caro reacted by stating that it would be "hard for [him] to think of anything that would make [him] happier."
+In 2011, his alma mater, Horace Mann School, began awarding the Robert Caro '53 Prize for Literary Excellence in the Writing of History, at a ceremony held annually at the head of school's home.
+In 2017, the school named a classroom at Tillinghast Hall, the "Robert A. Caro '53 History Classroom", to which Caro reacted by stating that it would be "hard for [him] to think of anything that would make [him] happier".

 Motherless Brooklyn, the 2019 film directed by Edward Norton, loosely based on the 1999 novel of the same name by Jonathan Lethem, was inspired by Caro's biography of Robert Moses, The Power Broker.
 León Krauze wrote in Slate comparing Norton's character in that film to Caro himself.